nlfrom2008/jtnotes/tech/git env.md

 3. re-run: git remote add origin https://github.com/nlfrom2008/react02.git
 4. run: git push origin master
 5. confirm all the directories and files have benn pushed to Github.

+## error: src refspec main does not match any
+-